k1LoW/deck/README.md

 ### `"skip":`

-It is possible to skip the target page during presentation.
+Skips the page during presentation playback.

 > [!TIP]
-> The slide will be created in Google Slides, but during presentation it will not be displayed and automatically advance to the next slide.
+> The slide will be created in Google Slides, but during presentation it will not be displayed and will automatically advance to the next slide.
 Use this for slides that are temporarily unused or planned for future use.

 ```markdown
 <!-- {"skip": true} -->
 ```

-### Default page configs with CEL expressions
+## Default page configs with CEL expressions

 The `defaults` field in Frontmatter or configuration file allows you to define default page configs using CEL (Common Expression Language) expressions.
 This feature automatically sets layouts and controls page behavior based on their structure and content, eliminating the need for manual configuration on each page.

-#### Available actions
+### Available actions

 The following actions can be applied to pages through the `defaults` configuration: